 Simone Truong is a contemporary artist based in Newcastle Upon Tyne.
-By mixing mediums and processes she creates incredible limited edition prints and originals based on the themes of Fauna and Flora.
-Creatively, Simone is chiefly concerned with the ephemerality of nature, fleeting moments and the transience of living things.
+By mixing mediums and processes she creates achingly gorgeous limited edition prints and originals that could easily pass for photographs.
+Simone is chiefly concerned with the ephemerality of nature, fleeting moments and the transience of living things.
 Her work facilitates a more permanent representation of these moments and that can be viewed at any time.
-Speaking about her chosen mediums and motivations she explains that she always knew she wanted to be an artist.
+Speaking to me about her chosen mediums and motivations she explains that she always knew she wanted to be an artist.

 ‘It was what I wanted to do, so when I left school I went on to study in Fine Art, which has led me to where I am now’ she says, ‘I like to use traditional and contemporary mediums, not only because I personally love to use both but because I feel that combining the old and new is an important factor in my work.’

 Simone’s pieces have an incredible dream-like quality.
 In some works flowers seem to drift away into hidden realm, whereas in others petals are suspended in stark, black nothingness.
 She chooses to present the subjects of her paintings in this way to communicate the fact that all natural things are only gifted a certain amount of time to live.
 Her desire to represent the past as well as the present exposes the viewer to all of the potential transitionary states within the subjects of her painting’s lives.
 Mixing up her processes and the tools that she uses lends her work an imaginative quality and ensures that no two days are the same, she tells me…